 At the moment, The Thirty looks like this:

-- Tales From the Old World – a post-apocalyptic western, for outdoors, for sunset
+- Tales From the Old World – a post-apocalyptic western, which invites people to mythologise their present landscape

 - The Collect – because sometimes ideas work together, and sometimes they kill each other

 - I Will Do It For Science – a short sci-fi film concerning procreation, with material shot a decade apart